Hnah07/Boost-me-up/README.md

 ## Development

-This project was developed with the assistance of AI (Claude) to create a polished, production-ready application with attention to detail in both functionality and design.
+This project was developed with the assistance of AI (Claude) as an experiment to explore the capabilities of AI in web development.
+The goal was to quickly create a polished, production-ready application while learning about AI's ability to handle both functionality and design details.
+The AI helped with everything from component structure to CSS styling, making the development process more efficient while maintaining high quality standards.

 ## Deployment